RMeiselman/The-Elements-of-Sundae/README.txt

 THis is a final project for a programming class.
-This will be fun!
+This will be fun!!!